auth0/docs/articles/quickstart/webapp/nodejs-ea/01-login.md

 ### Login
 To log a user in you have 3 options:
 - Send a `GET` request to the `/login` route registered by the `express-oidc-connect.auth` middleware.
-- Use the `express-oidc-connect.requiresAuth` middleware to protect a route.
+- Use the `express-oidc-connect.requiresAuth` middleware to protect a route, as described above.
 - When initializing the `express-oidc-connect.auth` middleware pass in `required: true` to force required authentication on all routes.

 ::: note